LiMingchen159/HKUST_Meter_Brick/README.md

 - **Data_Resampling.py**: This script is designed to process raw electricity consumption data by resampling it into consistent intervals.

+### Dorm Room Analysis

+- **Dorm_Room_Analysis.py**: This script loads and interpolates meter data for bedrooms and toilets on the 1F floor of GGT student hall.
+It queries the RDF graph for associated meters, processes the data, and calculates power consumption.
+The cleaned data is saved to a CSV file.
+- **Seasonal_Plot.py**: This script visualizes the hourly power distribution for bedrooms and toilets over different seasons.
+It generates a line plot showing average kW for each hour, categorized by season, and saves the plot as a PNG file.

 ### Lighting Analysis

 - **Lighting_Analysis.py**: This script performs analysis on lighting data.
 It includes functions to load data from Excel files, process it, and analyze lighting patterns in different floors of the academic buildings.
 - **Lighting_Plot.py**: This script generates plots for visualizing the results of the lighting analysis.
 It uses Matplotlib to create visual representations of the lighting data over specified periods.

+### Evaluation

+- **Data_Calculation.py**: This script processes data for each zone, calculating total and sub-meter energy consumption.
+It handles missing meters and outputs the results to CSV files.
+- **Relative Error.py**: This script calculates the Mean Absolute Error (MAE) percentage between total and sub-metered energy consumption, filtering out outliers using the IQR method.

 ### Missing Rate